bhklab/handbook/docs/disciplines/Machine_Learning/Unsupervised_Learning/Dimensionality_Reduction/index.md

 In general we assume we have a dataset $X$ which consists of $n$ observations in $\mathbb{R}^d$.
 The dimensionality of the dataset is $d$.

-Dimensionality reduction is often used as pre-processing step for subsequent analyses, included [clustering](../Clustering/index.md), [supervised learning](../../Supervised_Learning/index.md), or visualization.
+Dimensionality reduction is often used as pre-processing step for subsequent analyses, including [clustering](../Clustering/index.md), [supervised learning](../../Supervised_Learning/index.md), or visualization.
 Common techniques for dimensionality reduction include:

 - **[Principal Component Analysis (PCA)](PCA.md)**
 - **[Random Projections](Random_Projections.md)**